 Trying a new ethnic cuisine is a lot like visiting an amusement park.
 So many fun rides to choose from (aka menu items).
 Each representing a varyng degree of bravery (leisurely ferris wheel or instead rip-roaring rollercoaster?).
 At the new Pho Fan’s Vietnamese restaurant, adventuring into a new palate was truly a fun ride.
 Yup, you guessed it.
 I mean, it was DELICIOUS.

-Greeted by a dining room donning a warm, exotic green bamboo ceiling (I'm guessing faux bamboo so as to keep the real-life bamboo beauties back in their natural habitat), I was struck by just how well-furnished and inviting Pho Fan’s was.
+Greeted by a dining room donning a warm, exotic faux green bamboo ceiling, I was struck by just how well-furnished and inviting Pho Fan’s was.
 Some restaurants are all about the food, but it can’t be denied that some patrons appreciate a little upscale ambience.
 And I’m one of those patrons.

 However, for my second wondrous Pho Fan’s outing, I did try a hot dish.
 Have to go for that famous Vietnamese pho soup, right?
 Imagine beef broth with brisket.
 These thin slices of protein are sprinkled with lemon, cilantro, onion, and a few other “tasties” of your choosing.
 It’s all resting atop a liquid bed of rice vermicelli noodles.
 All I can say is PHENOMENAL.
 No wonder pho is Vietnamese’s national dish.
 Doubly phenomenal, the Pho Fan’s menu boasts nine impressive pho options.
 Nine!
 So whatever suits your fancy, you’re likely to find your personal “fave pho.”